What is the cheapest way to close a limited company?

 Here is a typical example:

-James’ limited company owes HMRC £8k in corporation tax, he has no way to pay it back and the company has no assets, he’s not traded for 3 months and is worried about HMRC turning up at his door.
-He files a DS01 form to companies house and also sends a copy of the DS01 form to HMRC.
-He also sends a covering letter informing them that the company has no assets or cash and inviting them to liquidate the company if they wish.
-At this level it’s highly likely HMRC will not respond within 3 months and the company will be struck off the register.
-The debt to HMRC will dissolve also as the company no longer exists.
+James’ limited company owes HMRC £8k in corporation tax.
+He has no way to pay it back, and the company has no assets.
+He’s not traded for three months and is worried about HMRC turning up at his door.
+He files a DS01 form to Companies House and sends a copy of the DS01 form to HMRC.
+He also sends a cover letter informing them that the company has no assets or cash and inviting them to liquidate the company if they wish.
+At this level, it’s likely that HMRC will not respond within three months, and the company will be struck off the Companies House register.
+The debt to HMRC will dissolve as the company no longer exists.

 • The companies that you owe money to may object